-How Breastfeeding Protects Your Baby’s Skin
+How Can Breastfeeding Protect Your Baby’s Skin

 Not only does breastfeeding strengthen your baby’s immune system internally, but it also helps protect their skin.
-Newborn skin is delicate, and conditions like atopic dermatitis (eczema) are common, affecting one in five children.
+Newborn skin is very delicate, and conditions like atopic dermatitis (eczema) are common, affecting one in five children.
 Eczema causes itchy rashes that are often uncomfortable for babies.

 The Lasting Benefits of Breastfeeding